mschae/cache_comment/README.md

 # Cache Comments

 ## Introduction
-Sometimes it's hard to figure out what fragment has been cached how, when and under which key.
-Russian Doll caching - as awesome as it is - doesn't help making caches more maintainable.
-Cache Comments to the resque.
+Sometimes it is hard to figure out what fragment has been cached how, when and under which key.
+Russian Doll caching - as awesome as it is - does not help making caches more maintainable.
+Cache Comments to the rescue.

 Cache Comments wraps your cached fragment in a set of html comments.
 The first tells you what you need to know, the second where the current fragment ends.